OmarShehata/webgl-outlines/README.md

 # How to render outlines in WebGL

 This is the source code for [How to render outlines in WebGL](TODO) implemented in ThreeJS and PlayCanvas.
 This renders outlines with a post-process shader that takes the depth buffer and a surface normal buffer as inputs, followed by an FXAA pass.
-This produces a full outline of the model, not just an outer boundary.

 ![Three versions of a boat 3D model showing the different outline techniques](media/boat_outline_3_versions.jpeg)_Boat model by [Google Poly](https://poly.google.com/view/84-DYhLzxNq)_